 Please send blog proposals to email@example.com

-The blog will popularize the insights and methods of working with the fantastic and will feature high-profile scholars from the field as well as creative producersof fantastic fiction and many more from the fields of fantasy, horror, science fiction and other related genres.
+This blog presents research about the fantastic in ways that are more accessible to the general public.
+Our aim is to make our research extend beyond the world of academic, and to mean something significant more broadly to people who consume fantasy.
+We will feature high-profile scholars from the field as well as creative producers of fantastic fiction and many more from the fields of fantasy, horror, science fiction and other related genres.

-Concept: The analyzed case can deal with the fantastic as genre or phenomenon and the focal point of the blog post is decided by the author herself.
-We welcome themes and narratives of all sort with the overall vision of wanting to present these topics for a broader readership to hereby gain new perspectives.
-We believe the fantastic is especially suited to ask questions about human existence, pressing questions in times of today’s ecological crisis, and with this blog we want to ask these and other questions about possible and impossible futures.
+Concept: Each entry can deal with the fantastic as genre or phenomenon and the focal point of the blog post is decided by the author herself.
+We welcome themes and narratives of all sorts, the overall vision being to present those topics for a broader readership to gain new perspectives.
+We believe the fantastic is especially suited to ask questions about human existence, pressing questions about today’s ecological and pandemic crises.
+With this blog entries, we want to ask these and other questions about possible and impossible futures.

 Format of submission: 1000–2000 words in doc./docx.
 Brief biographical information (150 words).We would also welcome a photo of the contributor or a photo that suits the theme for use in the public post.